STEMMechanics/STEMCraft-Core/README.md

 -   Fix shift click crafting tool stats
 -   Plugin version announced in server console on load
 -   Player heads only drop in survival PVP
+-   Waystones will now deactivate/reactive correctly when using pistons

 ### 1.0.0